-MIS-C shares some of the same features of Kawasaki’s disease, which usually affects children under 5 and causes rashes and inflammation of the coronary arteries, along with swelling of the hands, feet and lymph nodes.
+MIS-C shares some of the same features of Kawasaki’s disease, which usually affects children under 5 years of age and causes rashes, red eyes, and inflammation of the coronary arteries, along with swelling of the hands, feet and lymph nodes.
 It is not known whether these two conditions are related.
 Some findings in MIS-C are similar to a type of toxic shock syndrome seen with staph or strep bacteria.
-Some children with MIS-C may test positive for the SARS-Cov-2 virus or have antibodies to the SARS-CoV-2 virus.

 There is no specific test to diagnosis MIS-C. The diagnosis is made using a combination of signs and symptoms along with blood tests.
-Some children need imaging tests such as echocardiograms of their heart to look for signs of inflammation.
-Some children with MIS-C test positive for SARS-CoV-2, the virus that causes COVID-19, using a nasal swab or an antibody test, but not all.
+Some children need imaging tests such as echocardiograms (an ultrasound of the heart) to look for signs of inflammation.
+Many children with MIS-C test positive for SARS-CoV-2, the virus that causes COVID-19, with an antibody test and/or using a nasal swab, but not all.

 Information for Parents

 What to do if you think your child has MIS-C

 - If your child is showing any of the symptoms of MIS-C, especially if they have been diagnosed with COVID-19 recently or been in contact with someone who has had COVID-19 recently, call your health care provider right away.